Banking Checking Accounts

 Details:

 I hate the idea of paying a bank for the privilege of holding my money, so I always recommend looking for ways to reduce or eliminate monthly service fees.
-CIT Bank offers both a checking and a savings account with no monthly service, overdraft, or online transfer fees.
-There is a minimum deposit requirement of $100 to open a CIT eChecking account.
+CIT Bank offers a competitive savings account with no monthly service, overdraft, or online transfer fees.
+There is a minimum deposit requirement of $100 to open an account.
+The Platinum Savings account offers an excellent APY of up to 3.75%.9

 CIT Bank offers a variety of other financial products, too, including CDs (but you'll find better CD rates elsewhere).
 The bank doesn't provide in-person customer service since it has no physical branches, so it won't be a good fit for seniors who prefer to bank face-to-face.